kelObaCodes/token_list_app/README.md

 **Additional Files and Their Usage**
-Mixins and Styling
++ Mixins and Styling
-File: mixins.ts
++ File: mixins.ts
-Purpose: Defines reusable CSS styles and constants for consistent styling across components.
++ Purpose: Defines reusable CSS styles and constants for consistent styling across components.
-Content: Includes color definitions, box shadow styles, text sizes, border styles, and background styles.
++ Content: Includes color definitions, box shadow styles, text sizes, border styles, and background styles.

 ## API Calls
-File: api.ts
++ File: api.ts
-Purpose: Defines functions to fetch token data from the backend API.
++ Purpose: Defines functions to fetch token data from the backend API.
-Content:
++ Content:
-fetchTokens: Fetches a list of all tokens.
++ fetchTokens: Fetches a list of all tokens.
-fetchTokenDetails: Fetches detailed information for a specific token based on its chainId and address.
++ fetchTokenDetails: Fetches detailed information for a specific token based on its chainId and address.

 ## Token Interface
-File: tokenInterface.ts
++ File: tokenInterface.ts
-Purpose: Defines TypeScript interfaces for the token data structures.
++ Purpose: Defines TypeScript interfaces for the token data structures.
-Content:
++ Content:
-Token: Represents a token with properties like chainId, address, symbol, name, decimals, priceUSD, coinKey, and logoURI.
++ Token: Represents a token with properties like chainId, address, symbol, name, decimals, priceUSD, coinKey, and logoURI.
-TokenListProps: Represents properties for a component that lists tokens.
++ TokenListProps: Represents properties for a component that lists tokens.
-TokenResponse: Represents the response structure from the API containing tokens.
++ TokenResponse: Represents the response structure from the API containing tokens.

 ------------------------------------------------------------------------------------------------------------
 ## Component Architecture and Design Decisions

-Main Components

-**1.Overview**
+**Summary**

++ **Component-Based Architecture:** Each component is designed to handle a specific piece of functionality, making the codebase modular and maintainable.

++ **Custom Hooks:** Encapsulate complex logic (e.g., managing favorites, pagination, searching) to promote code reuse and separation of concerns.

++ **State Management:** Uses local state (useState) and side effects (useEffect) to manage component-level state and synchronize state with URL query parameters.

++ **Styling:** Utilizes styled-components for styling, allowing for CSS-in-JS and scoped styles.
+Mixins are used for consistent styling across components.

++ **Routing:** Leverages next/router for client-side routing and managing URL query parameters (search and page).

+**1. Overview (Overview.tsx)**
 Purpose: Main page component that displays a list of tokens with search and pagination functionality.

 **Hooks:**